 RQ2.
 To what extent can the management practices be aligned to develop teaching competencies in the studied universities?

 The study focuses on the four management practices implemented to recruit, develop, evaluate, and compensate Cambodian academic teachers in two public universities.
-Insights from this study will benefit national and international policymakers, higher education executives and researchers .
+Insights from this study will benefit national and international policymakers, higher education executives and researchers to debate the research foci.
+This study opens a path for comparative research to discuss the issues of academic career management from cross-institutional and national perspectives.

 Theories of academic careers

+Academic careers have been defined based on theoretical foundations: economics, sociology, psychology, and managerialism (Marini et al., 2019).
+The economic perspective defines boundaried academic careers under seniority-based structures and salary differentials; the sociological perspective introduces a flexible academic career system under a self-organised community (also see Musselin, 2013).
+The psychological perspective defines academic careers as active agents through negotiable contracts (Baruch and Hall, 2004).
+The managerial perspective conceives academic careers as business-like employment structures involved with market competition (Marini et al., 2019).
+Regardless of the theories, Dobbins et al. (2011) proposed a tripartite governance model to balance university management.
+For instance, state-centred governance gives authority to state agencies to manage academic staff who are civil servants.
+This model has been implemented in France, Spain, Russia, and their colonial territories.
+Academic self-governance provides greater freedom to academic leaders to manage academic staff.
+This governance is also called collegiality, giving authority to the community of scholars in staff management (Tight, 2014).
+The final model refers to a market-oriented system involving external stakeholders to recruit, promote, and compensate academic staff.
+This model is closely associated with academic human resource management in European higher education institutions (Deem et al., 2005; Pausits et al., 2022).
+Pausits et al. (2022) commented that the European management framework includes four standard dimensions: recruitment, development, evaluations, and compensation, which are crucial to securing academic career development towards achieving teaching and research excellence.
+However, Pausits and colleagues (2022) argued that the European framework remained in its infancy, lacking alignment practices to develop academic careers.
+Bearing this in mind, this study aims to examine the alignment features of academic career management in the selected universities in Cambodia.

 Aligning management practices of academic careers

 The term ‘alignment’ is rooted in human resource management practices to denote a degree of ‘congruence’ (Delery and Doty, 1996), ‘fit’ (Wright and Snell, 1998), and ‘mutability’ (Boxall, 2012).
 Audenaert et al. (2014) defined strategic alignment as the congruence between organisational strategy and the execution of management functions to enhance employee ability, skills, and attitude.
 Internal alignment was the consistent coordination of management dimensions to select, develop and motivate employee performance.
-In the education sector, the caused several.
+In the education sector, the changing parameters of academic labour have caused several misalignments of academic careers (Whitchurch et al., 2023).
+Therefore, several studies have been conducted to investigate this phenomenon.

 In a Malaysian higher education setting, Nadarajah et al. (2012) researched whether management practices such as recruitment, performance appraisal and payment impacted academics’ job performance and career development.
 This study found a positive relationship between these management dimensions and job performance in private universities.
 Another study (Allui and Sahni, 2016) focused on the connection between strategic human resource management and the development of faculty teaching professions.
 This study found that strategic management practices, including recruitment, professional development, and motivation, encouraged academics to perform excellently in Saudi Arabian higher education.
 Other studies shared similar findings that a robust academic human resource management system through integrating personnel planning, recruitment, professional development, and payment enhanced university teaching professions in Finland (Kekäle, 2015; 2018) and Croatia (Sušanj., 2020).